spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/02-architecture.md

 # AWS IaaS Architecture

-The following are some architectural highlights of the Amazon Web Services (AWS) clusters, provisioned by Palette:
+The following are some architectural highlights of the Amazon Web Services (AWS) clusters that Palette provisions:

 - Kubernetes nodes can be distributed across multiple availability zones (AZs) to achieve high availability (HA).
 For each of the AZs that you select, a public subnet and a private subnet is created.